 creating an illusion of a watery, mirroring surface in the distance.
 A common

-and to elongate or shorten the mirrored scenes.
-As with other Liquib
+inverted and upright, and to elongate or shorten the mirrored scenes.
+As with

-Effects, Mirages will typically move and evolve until finalized, with
+other Liquib Effects, Mirages will typically move and evolve

-motions.
-The Mirage Effect might also be used to simulate a reflective
+Traveling motions.
+The Mirage Effect might also be used to

-pool or puddle of water, that perhaps is gently agitated by a breeze.
-(I considered
+simulate a reflective pool or puddle of water, that perhaps is gently agitated by a

 feature of Liquib captures a portion of the full screen and mirrors that area to